-1. Get rid of furniture and other infested items (Not necessary with our Heat Treatment)
+Get rid of furniture & other infested items (N/A with Heat Treatment)

 One way of dealing with bed bugs is getting rid of furniture, mattresses, curtains, clothes and other clutter that has been badly infested by bed bugs.
 In turn, the entire home can be fumigated and new furniture and other items brought in.
 This method by itself will not ensure that your bed bug problem is solved and so other methods are required.